OpenWeightlessCIC/OpenWeightless/README.md

 ALTERNATIVE LICENSES:

-Where an organisation does NOT want an Open Source license, such as for commercial, policy, indemnity or other reason(s) this code can be incorporated as-is or in a derivatitive of this code, provided the ACCESS to PATENTS and TRADEMARKS policies are followed.
+Where an organisation does NOT want an Open Source license, such as for commercial, policy, indemnity or other reason(s) this code can be incorporated as-is or in a derivatitive work, provided the ACCESS to PATENTS and TRADEMARKS policies are followed.
 Weightless SIG and OpenWeightless CIC are happy to help.